Pascalpedro/markdown_best_practices/README.md

 ..
 ###### This font size was created with six hash signs.

-`N/B: There should be a space after the hash sign before typing the word of phrase.`
+`N/B: There should be a space after the hash sign before typing the word or phrase.` `Also, always put blank lines before and after a heading for compatibility.`

+## PARAGRAPH:

+To create a paragraph, use a blank line to separate one or more lines of text.
+For example:
+This is my first paragraph...

+This is my second paragraph...

+`N/B: Do not indent paragraphs with spaces or tabs unless the paragraph is in a list.`